 - Transfer 1½ cups of the soup to a blender and purée until smooth.
 Stir the puréed soup back into the pot of remaining soup.

-- Add cotija cheese, lime juice and season to taste with salt and pepper.
+- Add cotija cheese, cilantro, and lime juice and season to taste with salt and pepper.

-- Serve garnished with the cilantro, crema, and additional cotija and chile powder.
+- Serve garnished with additional cilantro, cotija, chile powder and crema.
 Serve with lime wedges.